bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-12-20-newsletter.md

 optimization would allow always-online users to use their capital more efficiently, likely reducing the costs for other users of LN.
-The proposal depends on Law's tunable penalty protocol, which has not seen any public software development since it was proposed in 2022.
+The proposal depends on Law's tunable penalty protocol, which has not seen any public software development since it was proposed in 2022. {% assign timestamp="50:57" %}

 ![Tunable Penalty Protocol](/img/posts/2023-03-tunable-commitment.dot.png)

 <div markdown="1" class="callout" id="softforks">

-### 2023 summary<br>Soft fork proposals
+### Summary 2023: Soft fork proposals

+{% assign timestamp="54:22" %}

 A [proposal][jan op_vault] for a new `OP_VAULT` opcode was posted in January by James O'Beirne, [followed][feb op_vault] in February by a